Hawaiian Chicken Long Rice

 Bag of Ben Vermicelli noodles for Hawaiian Style Chicken Long Rice Noodles.

-READ NEXT:35+ Best Chicken Breast Recipes
+READ NEXT: 35+ Best Chicken Breast Recipes

-How to Make Chicken Long Rice
+What to Serve with Hawaiian Chicken Long Rice

 Side view of Hawaiian Style Chicken Long Rice Noodles in two bowls.
 Ginger and green onions on the side.

-Hawaiian Style Chicken Long Rice
+Hawaiian Chicken Long Rice Recipe

-4.97 from 55 votes
+4.97 from 59 votes

 Chicken long rice is a favorite of locals in Hawaii.
 It is a flavorful, light dish that is great on its own, or with any of your favorite Hawaiian foods!